imsudhanshu05/CGPA-Booster/README.md

 # CGPA-Booster
-CGPA Booster  is the Digital Platform to bridge the gap between student and  study material.
+CGPA Booster  is the Digital Platform to bridge the gap between student and  right study material.